-Since these efforts often provide instant gratification toward filling a need, they are also classified as coping behaviors and are generally not long-term solutions for fulfillment.
-As a need is fulfilled, the mental bandwidth and willpower becomes available to focus on and pursue other areas of life that are also important.
+This is a strategy to support our basic human needs like food, water, sleep, security, companionship, and self-respect.
+These needs are also called deficiency needs because when they are not met, we become stressed out, anxious, and short-sighted.
+Actions in service of these needs are coping behaviors and are generally not long-term solutions for fulfillment.
+As a need is fulfilled, the mental bandwidth and willpower is freed to pursue other areas of life that are also important.

 Our mid-term experiences are also supported by our foundation of resilience, but the key driver is our Stewardship of our resources.
 This doesn’t mean being stingy.
 It’s about understanding the trade-offs, being deliberate when necessary, and not sweating the rest.